Rustfahrtagentur/microcad/doc/modules/README.md

 - a header where one defines a name of the module and the parameters of the *implicit initializer*,
 - maybe some so-called *pre-initialization code*,
 - maybe some *explicit initializers*, and
+- maybe some functions which can be placed anywhere
 - some *post-initialization code* which sometimes is called just *code*.

 [![test](.test/modules_declaration.png)](.test/modules_declaration.log)